Key Takeaways

 Pricing

 Power BI has a tiered pricing model.
-Power BI Pro starts at $10 per user per month and includes self-service analytics and collaboration tools.
-Power BI Premium costs $20 per user per month or starts at $4,995 per capacity per month for enterprise-scale deployments.
+Power BI Pro starts at $14 per user per month and includes self-service analytics and collaboration tools.
+Power BI Premium costs $24 per user per month.

 Where Power BI shines